Poyraz-karsli/Smart_plant_watering_system/README.md

 Based on these measurements, 600 and 450 were selected as the control thresholds for the automatic watering system.

 ## Project Setup
-The completed prototype of teh smart plant watering system is shown below.
+The completed prototype of the smart plant watering system is shown below.
 (project-setup.jpg)